30 Aug 2020

 Go and then you baptize.
 Baptism is that outward declaration of someone who has repented and believed in Jesus.
 So, when we hear Jesus saying, “Go, baptized.”
 It means you must have shared the Gospel and help the person come to faith in Him, then you baptize him.
 That's the ceremony.
 That's the ordinance.
 That kind of allows the man or the woman to officially declare, “I do believe in Jesus Christ, God's Son, who died and rose again to save me from all my sins.”

 So we have to go and to baptize.
 And we see the trinitarian allusion here about the Father, the Son and of the Holy Spirit.
 So we have to go, we are to share the message of repentance and forgiveness.
-We are to share them message of the Good News to one and all, that they might believe and that they might be baptized.
+We are to share with them message of the Good News to one and all, that they might believe and that they might be baptized.

 And then thirdly, we see the word, ‘teaching’.
 So this ‘teach’ is different from the make disciples, Greek word.
 The two Greek words are totally different.
 So this is a better translation.
 Yes, we make disciples and in order to do that, we go, we baptize, and we teach.